HSPH-QBRC/TNSeq-Course-Summer-2021/analysis/preprocess.md

 # This lists the contig sizes for the genome
 # This is only necessary for the optional counting step later
 samtools view -H 0h.trimmed.bam
->@HD	VN:1.0	SO:coordinate
+# @HD	VN:1.0	SO:coordinate
->@SQ	SN:NC_000964.3	LN:4215606
+# @SQ	SN:NC_000964.3	LN:4215606
->@PG	ID:Bowtie	VN:1.3.0	CL:"/home/drdeconti/bin/miniconda3/envs/tnseq/bin/bowtie-align-s --wrapper basic-0 -v 3 -a --best --strata -m 1 -q --sam -x ../ref/B_subtilis_subtilis_s168 0h.trimmed_1.fastq.gz"
+# @PG	ID:Bowtie	VN:1.3.0	CL:"/home/drdeconti/bin/miniconda3/envs/tnseq/bin/bowtie-align-s --wrapper basic-0 -v 3 -a --best --strata -m 1 -q --sam -x ../ref/B_subtilis_subtilis_s168 0h.trimmed_1.fastq.gz"
->@PG	ID:samtools	PN:samtools	PP:Bowtie	VN:1.13	CL:samtools view -bht ../ref/B_subtilis_subtilis_s168.fasta 0h.trimmed.sam
+# @PG	ID:samtools	PN:samtools	PP:Bowtie	VN:1.13	CL:samtools view -bht ../ref/B_subtilis_subtilis_s168.fasta 0h.trimmed.sam
->@PG	ID:samtools.1	PN:samtools	PP:samtools	VN:1.13	CL:samtools sort -o 0h.trimmed.bam -
+# @PG	ID:samtools.1	PN:samtools	PP:samtools	VN:1.13	CL:samtools sort -o 0h.trimmed.bam -
->@PG	ID:samtools.2	PN:samtools	PP:samtools.1	VN:1.13	CL:samtools view -H 0h.trimmed.bam
+# @PG	ID:samtools.2	PN:samtools	PP:samtools.1	VN:1.13	CL:samtools view -H 0h.trimmed.bam

 # Write a tab-delimited file outlining the contig sizes
 # @SG will list out all contigs and their respective lengths
 echo -e "NC_000964.3\t4215606" > ../ref/B_subtilis_subtilis_s168.genome

+# Now we need to find where the reads overlap TA sites.
+The most simple
+# process is to just see where the read overlaps any TA sites.
 # bedtools will find all the reads that overlap the TA BED we created
+# bedtools intersect finds all regions that overlap between a and b
+# parameters:
+# -c: count the number of time file A is intersected, and report this number
+# -sorted: expect the input files to be sorted (speeds things up)
+# -a: BED file A
+# -b: BED file B
+# Note: order of BED files matter, as exampled in the use of -c where it only
+# cares about BED file A
 for bam in *.bam; do
     bedtools intersect \
         -c \